mappingmilwaukee/MKE-bike/README.md

 # MKE-bike
-Milwaukee's Bike Lanes &amp; Trails
+Nearly every bike lane &amp; in Milwaukee mapped

 For your preseason consideration, almost every bike-friendly-ish surface in Milwaukee.
 Why did I do this?
-What can I say - the City's own maps haven't been updated in a decade (2011!!), while very infomative the [City's 2010 master plan PDF has NO maps in its Maps chapter(!)](https://city.milwaukee.gov/ImageLibrary/Groups/cityBikePed/MilwaukeebyBike2010-Plan.pdf), Google Maps' Bike layer has tons of errors and omissions in Milwaukee, Strava sucks for commuters, the weather turnt, hibernation, beer, all of Seinfeld is on Hulu...
+What can I say - the City's own maps haven't been updated in a decade (2011!!), while very infomative the [City's 2010 master bike plan PDF has NO maps in its Maps chapter(!)](https://city.milwaukee.gov/ImageLibrary/Groups/cityBikePed/MilwaukeebyBike2010-Plan.pdf), Google Maps' Bike layer has tons of errors and omissions in Milwaukee, Strava sucks for commuters, the weather turnt, hibernation, beer, all of Seinfeld is on Hulu...

 **tldr:** one bike map to rule them all, desktop and mobile friendly, and in the darkness bind all them other bad maps.